neu-se/CS4530-Spring-2024/Assignments/ip2/ip2.md

 ## Getting started with this assignment
 Start by [downloading the starter code]({{site.baseurl}}{% link /Assignments/ip1/ip1-handout.zip %}).
 Extract the archive and run `npm install` to fetch the dependencies.  **TODO add IP2 handout to GitHub after Thurs 11am**

-**Configuring Jest and VSCode**: If you would like to use the built-in Jest test runner for VSCode (where it shows the tests and their status in the sidebar), the easiest way to accomplish this for this project is to open *just* the "frontend" directory or just the "townService" directory in VSCode - not the top-level "ip2-handout" directory.
-If you have a quick-fix to make it work with the whole project at once, please feel free to share on Piazza and we will incorportate that here.
+{: .note }

-**NPM install failures**: The libraries used for React require some native binaries to be installed -- code written and compiled for your computer (not JavaScript).
+**System-level dependencies:** The libraries used for React require some native binaries to be installed -- code written and compiled for your computer (not JavaScript).
 If you run into issues with `npm install` not succeeding, please try installing the following libraries using either [Homebrew (if on Mac)](https://brew.sh), apt-get, or your favorite other package manager: `pixman`, `cairo`, `pkgconfig` and `pango`.
 For example, run `brew install pixman cairo pkgconfig pango`.
 If you are on a newer Mac with an M1 or M2 chip, you may need to use `arch -arm64 brew install pixman cairo pango`.
 On Windows: Students have reported seeing the failure `error /bin/bash: node: command not found` upon `npm install` in the `frontend` directory.
 If you encounter this error, please try to delete the `node_modules` directory and re-run `npm install` in the `frontend` directory from a bash shell instead of a windows command prompt.

+{: .warning }
+**Node 16 vs 18**
+For this assignment (and the team project), you should use NodeJS **16** and NPM **9**.
+You can check your version of NodeJS by running `node -v` and your version of NPM by running `npm -v`.
+We had gotten over-eager at the start of the semester, updating our tutorial on installing a development environment to NodeJS 18.
+Several of us got stuck in "[dependency hell](https://en.wikipedia.org/wiki/Dependency_hell)" with one of the transitive dependencies of the project, `node-gyp` on various versions of Node 18.
+All who tested it reported success on Node 16.
+If you run into failures running `npm install`, and have Node 18, please try downgrading to Node 16 (easiest accomplished using [nvm](https://github.com/nvm-sh/nvm) and the command `nvm install 16` followed optionally by `nvm alias default 16` to make this the default).
+If you end up changing versions of Node, you will need to delete the `node_modules` directory and run `npm install` again.

+**Configuring Jest and VSCode**: If you would like to use the built-in Jest test runner for VSCode (where it shows the tests and their status in the sidebar), the easiest way to accomplish this for this project is to open *just* the "frontend" directory or just the "townService" directory in VSCode - not the top-level "ip2-handout" directory.
+If you have a quick-fix to make it work with the whole project at once, please feel free to share on Piazza and we will incorportate that here.

 **Running the app**: We strongly encourage you to interactively experiment as you develop by running the entire application in your development environment.
 See the instructions in README.md for how to run the app.